noebs/noebs/notes.md

 - parse EBS response body since they don't use proper HTTP codes.
 You have to parse that off the response body.
 I will a slice for that.
 The good thing is, EBS response is not nested, so I will only search for `responseCode == 0` in the request body and just either return 200 (if true), or 400 if wrong.
+- Horray!
+My idea, about this project is to experiment with writing microservices in go; both of which I'm learning.
+Turns out, the exact idea of building layers on top of each other's for every service is what gokit is doing.
+Which is really cool!